solidassassin/nvim/README.md

 ### Language servers

-Each lanuage server used requires to be installed.
+Each language server used requires to be installed.
 [This guide](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md) will help you do so.